Countly/countly-sdk-cocos2d-x/README.md

 ##About

 This repository includes the Countly Cocos2d-x SDK.
+[See thi documentation](http://resources.count.ly/v1.0/docs/cocos2d-x) about how to integrate and use Cocos2d-x SDK to send data to Countly servers.

 ### Other Github resources ###